This rich comforting Roasted Red Pepper Pasta is perfect for a weeknight meal. It is quick and easy to make.

 - If roasting, preheat oven to 450ᵒ.

-- Roasting red peppers over a flame: roast red pepper over a flame until charred on all sides, repeat with second pepper.
+- Roasting red peppers over a flame: Roast red pepper over a flame until charred on all sides, repeat with second pepper.
 When cool, remove skin and seeds.
-Roasting red peppers in an oven: drizzle olive oil in a pan.
+Roasting red peppers in an oven: Drizzle olive oil in a pan.
 Slice red peppers in half, remove seeds, and place with skin facing up.
 Drizzle a little more olive oil on top.
 Add salt and pepper.
 Roast @ 450° for about 25 minutes, or until charred.
 Remove skin after peppers have cooled.

 - Cook pasta according to directions, but slightly al dente.
 Save a little of the pasta water.

 - Put onion, garlic, and roasted red pepper in a food processor.
 Add unsweetened almond milk, vegetable broth, and nutritional yeast, and blend until smooth.
 Add salt and pepper and blend.